tailcallhq/tailcall/tests/execution_spec.md

 `assert` describes the requests that the runner should perform.
 These only have a `request`, the response for each request is stored in an `assert_{i}` snapshot.

-There may be at most one `assert` block in a test, but it is not compatible with `query` blocks.
+There may be at most one `assert` block in a test.

 Example: